Jerry Ruth: Racing career

 On his way to becoming world champion he would endure several violent accidents, and suffered a broken arm and a severed fingertip.
 He had reached speeds of 260 mph by the time of his retirement in the mid 1980s.
 During his racing career Ruth earned three divisional Funny Car titles (two while driver, and one as an owner), eight divisional Top Fuel titles (including seven in a row from ’68-’74), as well as the Top Fuel world title.
 Ruth would also become the first driver to win both Funny Car and Top Fuel finals at the same pro event, a feat he would accomplish three more times.

 Early life

 Jerry Ruth was born the youngest of three brothers in Kent, Washington south of Seattle on the Benson Highway.
 His Father was a real estate developer.
-His brother Bill continued in his fathers footsteps operating W. E. Ruth Real Estate for many years, very visibly by using a caboose as his office next door to the family home.
-His brother, John, was involved in banking.
+His brother Bill continued in his father's footsteps operating W. E. Ruth Real Estate for many years, very visibly by using a caboose as his office next door to the family home.
+His brother, John, was involved in auto parts.
 When he was young he would race with his friends to see who could get to the Kent-Meridian High School parking lot first.
-Ruth considers Pacific Raceways near his hometown of Kent his all-time favorite track.
+Ruth considered Pacific Raceways near his hometown of Kent his all-time favorite track.

+Death

+Ruth died at the age of 87 on July 1, 2025.